kashishkap00r/kashish-kapoor/content/posts/from-ordinary-to-extraordinary-how-to-forge-mental-toughness-like-goggins.md

-"---
+---
-title: ""From Ordinary to Extraordinary: How to Forge Mental Toughness Like Goggins""
+title: "From Ordinary to Extraordinary: How to Forge Mental Toughness Like Goggins"
 date: 2023-04-16T13:33:30
-slug: ""from-ordinary-to-extraordinary-how-to-forge-mental-toughness-like-goggins""
+slug: "from-ordinary-to-extraordinary-how-to-forge-mental-toughness-like-goggins"
 draft: false
 ---